Renewing the Church by Renewing the Priesthood

 Hi, I’m Matt—the founder and coach behind The Shepherd Within.

-With Master’s degrees in Theology, Psychology, and Business Administration, and professional certifications in Emotional Intelligence, Life Coaching, and Church Management, I bring a unique blend of theological insight, psychological expertise, and practical leadership experience to my work with priests.
+With Master’s degrees in Theology, Psychology, and Business Administration, and professional certifications in Emotional Intelligence, Compassion Fatigue, Life Coaching, Church Management, and Organizational Change Management, I bring a unique blend of theological insight, psychological expertise, and practical experience to my work with priests.

 For years, I’ve walked closely with priests—as a seminarian, parish employee, and later as Director of Clergy Support for the Diocese of Fall River.
 I’ve seen firsthand the immense demands of priestly life and the toll they can take on emotional and spiritual well-being.

-That’s why I founded The Shepherd Within: to help priests cultivate the human skills essential for thriving in their vocation—resilience, confidence, emotional intelligence, and spiritual depth.
-Too often, I saw priests sent for costly interventions when what they really needed was practical, compassionate support and a new skillset.
-My mission is to change that by providing the best human formation in the country.
+That’s why I founded The Shepherd Within: to bridge the gap between personal formation and institutional reform — to ensure every priest receives both the skills and the support systems needed to flourish.
+Too often, I saw priests sent for costly interventions when what they really needed was practical, compassionate support, a new skillset, and a better environment.
+My mission is to change that by providing the best human formation in the country and leading organizational change within Dioceses, Religious Orders, and Church Institutions to prioritize priestly health, holiness, and effectiveness in carrying out the priestly mission.

 I believe the Church needs priests today who are authentically human and heroically sacrificial—spiritual fathers who “stand at the door and watch,” ready to protect and provide for their flocks.
 Thriving in priesthood isn’t just possible—it’s essential for the renewal of the Church’s mission.